Improve your maths: join at any time

 Who is this course for?

-You can only enrol on this course once you have had an initial assessment with an experienced Learn Devon Tutor to determine which course is most suitable for your needs.
-This course is for learners wishing to gain GCSE Mathematics.
-Learners should have everyday maths skills such as dealing with money, time, addition, subtraction, multiplication and division of whole numbers.
-Learners who have gained a D or an E at GCSE Maths and wishing to retake GCSE Maths may also find this a suitable course
+You can only enrol on this course once you have had an assessment from an experienced Learn Devon Tutor to determine which course is most suitable for your needs.
+The course requires regular attendance and extra work at home.

 Courses cover different levels and include –